Goals: update WordPress core, PHP version, and plugins

 Push the production uploads folder export using DDEV-Live to the new site

-ddev-live push files ddev-org-name/new-site-php74 docroot/content/uploads content/uploads
+ddev-live push files ddev-org-name/new-site-php74 docroot/app/uploads app/uploads

 Pro-tip: We losslessly optimized every image in our uploads folder before pushing them up to help with page load times.